‘Tis the season for…farmer’s markets!

 Before you hit the market, know what you’re looking for.
 Check out your market’s website (if they have one) or a site like Eat Wild to find out what’s in season right now, so you know what will be available.
 The market (should) will only have what’s seasonal, so don’t expect to find bananas or pineapples in non-tropical regions!
 Tomatoes won’t be available in June, nor apples.
 Strawberries aren’t available in August.
 And so on.
 So find out what’s going to be available, and plan what you would like to buy.

 Why?
-The markets are often so beautiful, and the food is so fresh, that you might be tempted to snap up a lot more than you really need or will use.
+Farmer’s markets are often so beautiful, and the food is so fresh, that you might be tempted to snap up a lot more than you really need or will use.
 This can lead to blowing your grocery budget and wasting food.
 And local food isn’t so great if it doesn’t get eaten.

 2) Bring Bags